gonzalezreal/swift-markdown-ui/README.md

 ![](Sources/MarkdownUI/Documentation.docc/Resources/CustomInlineCode~dark@2x.png#gh-dark-mode-only)

 You can also use the `markdownBlockStyle(_:body:)` modifier to override a specific block style.
-For example, you can override only the ``Theme/blockquote`` block style, leaving other block styles untouched.
+For example, you can override only the `blockquote` block style, leaving other block styles untouched.

 ```swift
 Markdown {